16 Best Taiwan Night Markets Guide + Photos 2026

-Taiwan Night Markets are the best in East Asia.
+Taiwan night markets are the best in East Asia.
 As big lovers of street eats and budget bites, Taiwan is our favorite foodie foray in the whole of Asia.

 Most Taiwan night markets typically run from around 5pm to midnight and comprise fantastic food stalls, fairground style games and attractions plus live music and singers.